fusical/emotiw/yolo/README.md

     1. Note, I had to make one change related to this bug
         1. Replace `np.set_printoptions(threshold=np.nan)` with `np.set_printoptions(threshold=sys.maxsize)`
 3. metadata_all.json: Output of running YOLOv3 on training videos.
 Outputs, for each video, objects detected, confidence scores, and bounding box locations
 4. yolov3_object_detection.ipynb: Notebook going through example of running YOLOv3 on the images to obtain outputs.
 Produces metadata_all.json.
+Note, to actually run the notebook will require going to colab on our google drive directory